codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## factbox
 [element]

-Reusable background facts about a figure or issue mentioned in the reportage.
-Helps readers get filled in about context that they might not be up to speed on.* Examples
+Contextual facts that can be reused about a person or issue mentioned in the reportage.
+Helps readers get filled in about context that they might not be up to speed on.
+### Examples
 * The Guardian uses them often
 * and [New York Times](https://www.nytimes.com/2017/12/14/business/media/a-g-sulzberger-new-york-times-publisher.html#link-54b0c850)
 * …So does [Reuters](https://news.trust.org/item/20211004030118-u5rh3)